Jeremiah Mensah

-Jeremiah Dennit Mensah (born 21 February 2008) is a German professional footballer who plays as an attacking midfielder for club Bayer Leverkusen.
+Jeremiah Dennit Mensah (born 21 February 2008) is a German professional footballer who plays as an attacking midfielder for Eerste Divisie club Roda JC, on loan from club Bayer Leverkusen.

 Club career

+Bayer Leverkusen

 Mensah is a product of youth academy of Bayer Leverkusen since 2014 when he was 6 years old, and was promoted to their U19s in 2024.
 On 24 July 2024, he extended his contract with Bayer Leverkusen.
-He made his senior and professional debut with Bayer Leverkusen in a 4–0 DFB-Pokal win over Sonnenhof Großaspach 15 August 2025.
+Mensah made his senior and professional debut with Bayer Leverkusen in a 4–0 DFB-Pokal win over Sonnenhof Großaspach 15 August 2025.
 He debuted in the UEFA Champions League with Leverkusen as a substitute in a 7–2 loss to Paris Saint-Germain on 21 October 2025.

+Loan to Roda JC

+On 12 August 2026, Mensah joined Dutch Eerste Divisie club Roda JC, on loan.

 International career

-Born in Germany, Mensah is of Ghanaian descent.
-He was part of the Germany U17 squad for the 2025 UEFA European Under-17 Championship.
+Born in Germany, Mensah is of Ghanaian and French descent.
+Mensah holds both Ghanaian and French citizenship from his parents.
+He was part of the Germany U17 squad for the 2025 UEFA European Under-17 Championship and the 2025 FIFA U-17 World Cup.